Edelin11/Contacts/README.md

 # README

-* Hello my name is Edelin and this is a project I did following the guidance of a youtube video.

 * The purpose is to have a website where you can create a list of contacts or you can use this website to store passwords or any other information.